Ellusionists/Computer-Vision-Udacity/README.md

 ### Current Progess
 5th Jan - Finished L4.
+8th Jan - Finished L5.

 #### To-Do
-Create a proper repository structure with codes belonging to each lesson in the proper sub-folder.
+- Create a proper repository structure with codes belonging to each lesson in the proper sub-folder.
+- Proper Indexing of subfolders.